ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-Streamworks with any list in Hot Chocolate but it is only really efficient and gives you all the benefits of using stream if your resolver returns a `IAsyncEnumerable<T>`.
-Our internal paging middleware at the moment does not work with `IAsyncEnumerable<T>` which means you can stream the results, but you still will have the fill execution impact on the initial piece of the query.
-We however will rework pagination to use `IAsyncEnumerable<T>`when slicing the data and executing the query.
+`@stream` works with any list in Hot Chocolate, but it is only efficient and gives you all the benefits of using stream if your resolver returns an `IAsyncEnumerable<T>`.
+Our internal paging middleware at the moment does not work with `IAsyncEnumerable<T>`, which means you can stream the results.
+However, you still will have the full execution impact on the initial piece of the query.
+We will rework pagination to use `IAsyncEnumerable<T>` when slicing the data and executing the query with Hot Chocolate 13.

 Stream and defer both work with Banana Cake Pop if your browser is chrome based.
 We already have an update in the works to make it work with Safari.
-We will issue the BCP update with version 12.1.
+We will issue this BCP update with Hot Chocolate 12.1.

 # ASP.NET Core improvements

-# The little things that will make your live easier
+# The little things that will make your life easier

 Apart from our big-ticket items, we have invested into smaller things that will help make Hot Chocolate easier to learn and make it better to use.